pennystack/Simulation-For-HIV-Dataset/README.md

 <br>

-> *📌 **Note**: <small> The logit transformation </small> was my addition to address a technical issue with the linear transition probabilities.
+> *📌 **Note**: The logit transformation was my addition to address a technical issue with the linear transition probabilities.
 It was not applied in the non-homogeneous semi-Markov model by Mathieu et al.(2007).*